Brown butter frosting is an easy frosting for either apple cake or carrot cake when you need something different and extra special.

-Melt the butter in a saucepan over medium heat.
+Place the butter in a saucepan over medium heat and melt it.

 Once the butter is fully melted, continually stir it so it doesn't burn.

 Watch very carefully and pull the butter off the stove burner before it gets too dark and then burns which can happen quickly once it has started to brown.

-See??
 Making browned butter is easy peasy.
 If you can melt butter, you can do this.

 This homemade browned butter frosting has a delicious nutty flavor to it.
 The only other ingredients after your browned butter are powdered sugar, milk, and a touch of vanilla.